connorshea/vglist/README.md

 To update the Docker container used by GitLab CI:

-- Log into the GitLab CI Docker registry with `docker login registry.gitlab.com`.
+- Log into the GitLab CI Docker registry with `docker login registry.gitlab.com` (you'll need to use a Personal Access Token as your password).
 - Build the container with `docker build -f Dockerfile.ci -t registry.gitlab.com/connorshea/videogamelist .`
 - Then use `docker push registry.gitlab.com/connorshea/videogamelist` to push the container to the GitLab Container Registry.